data protection

 How long is data stored?

-As a rule, the above data is stored for two weeks and then automatically deleted.
-We do not pass this data on, but cannot rule out that this data will be viewed by authorities in the event of illegal behavior.
+As a rule, the above-mentioned data is stored for two weeks and then automatically deleted.
+We do not share this data, but cannot rule out the possibility that it may be viewed by authorities in the event of illegal activity.

-In short: Your visit is logged by our provider (company that runs our website on special computers (servers)), but we do not share your data without your consent!
+In short: Your visit is logged by our provider (the company that runs our website on special computers (servers)), but we do not share your data without your consent!

-The legality of the processing of personal data in the context of web hosting arises from Art.
-6 (1) (f) GDPR (protection of legitimate interests), because the use of professional hosting with a provider is necessary in order to present the company on the Internet in a secure and user-friendly manner and to be able to pursue attacks and claims arising from this if necessary.
+The legality of the processing of personal data within the framework of web hosting arises from Art.
+6 (1) (f) GDPR (protection of legitimate interests), because the use of professional hosting with a provider is necessary in order to present the company securely and user-friendly on the Internet and to be able to pursue attacks and claims arising from this if necessary.

-There is usually a contract for order processing in accordance with Art.
+As a rule, there is a contract for order processing between us and the hosting provider in accordance with Art.
 28 f.
-GDPR between us and the hosting provider, which ensures compliance with data protection and guarantees data security.
+GDPR, which ensures compliance with data protection and guarantees data security.

 Website Modular Systems Introduction

-We use a website modular system for our website.
-Modular systems are special forms of a content management system (CMS).
-With a modular system, website operators can create a website very easily and without any programming knowledge.
-In many cases, web hosts also offer modular systems.
-By using a modular system, personal data can also be collected, stored and processed.
-In this data protection text, we give you general information about data processing by modular systems.
-You can find more information in the provider's data protection declarations.
+We use a website builder system for our website.
+Builder systems are special forms of content management systems (CMS).
+With a builder system, website operators can create a website very easily and without any programming knowledge.
+Many web hosts also offer builder systems.
+Using a builder system may also collect, store, and process your personal data.
+This privacy policy provides you with general information about data processing by builder systems.
+Further information can be found in the provider's privacy policy.

 Why do we use website builders for our website?

 The biggest advantage of a modular system is its ease of use.
-We want to offer you a clear, simple and well-organized website that we can easily operate and maintain ourselves - without external support.
-A modular system now offers many helpful functions that we can use even without programming knowledge.
-This allows us to design our web presence according to our wishes and offer you an informative and pleasant time on our website.
+We want to offer you a clear, simple, and well-organized website that we can easily operate and maintain ourselves—without external support.
+A modular system now offers many helpful features that we can use even without programming knowledge.
+This allows us to design our web presence according to our wishes and offer you an informative and enjoyable experience on our website.

 What data is stored by a modular system?

-Which data is stored depends, of course, on the website construction kit system used.
-Each provider processes and collects different data from website visitors.
-However, technical usage information such as operating system, browser, screen resolution, language and keyboard settings, hosting provider and the date of your website visit are usually collected.
-Tracking data (e.g. browser activity, clickstream activities, session heatmaps, etc.) can also be processed.
-Personal data can also be collected and stored.
-This usually includes contact data such as email address, telephone number (if you have provided this), IP address and geographical location data.
+Which data is stored depends, of course, on the website builder system used.
+Each provider processes and collects different types of website visitor data.
+However, technical usage information such as operating system, browser, screen resolution, language and keyboard settings, hosting provider, and the date of your website visit are generally collected.
+Tracking data (e.g., browser activity, clickstream activity, session heatmaps, etc.) may also be processed.
+Personal data may also be collected and stored.
+This usually includes contact information such as email address, telephone number (if you have provided one), IP address, and geographic location data.
 You can find out exactly which data is stored in the provider's privacy policy.

 How long and where is the data stored?

-We will inform you about the duration of data processing below in connection with the website modular system used, provided we have further information about it.
+We will inform you about the duration of data processing below in connection with the website modular system used, if we have further information about it.
 You can find detailed information about this in the provider's privacy policy.
 In general, we only process personal data for as long as it is absolutely necessary to provide our services and products.
-It is possible that the provider stores your data according to its own specifications, over which we have no influence.
+The provider may store your data according to its own specifications, over which we have no control.

-You always have the right to information, correction and deletion of your personal data.
-If you have any questions, you can contact the person responsible for the website modular system used at any time.
-You can find contact details either in our privacy policy or on the website of the relevant provider.
+You always have the right to access, correct, and delete your personal data.
+If you have any questions, you can also contact the person responsible for the website building block system you use at any time.
+You can find contact information either in our privacy policy or on the website of the respective provider.

-You can delete, deactivate or manage cookies that providers use for their functions in your browser.
-This works in different ways depending on which browser you use.
-Please note, however, that not all functions may then work as usual.
+You can delete, deactivate, or manage cookies that providers use for their functions in your browser.
+Depending on the browser you use, this works differently.
+Please note, however, that if you do this, not all functions may work as usual.

-We have a legitimate interest in using a website construction kit system to optimize our online service and present it to you in an efficient and user-friendly manner.
+We have a legitimate interest in using a website builder system to optimize our online service and present it in an efficient and user-friendly manner.
 The legal basis for this is Art.
 6 (1) (f) GDPR (legitimate interests).
-However, we only use the construction kit if you have given your consent.
+However, we only use the builder system if you have given your consent.

-If the processing of data is not absolutely necessary for the operation of the website, the data will only be processed on the basis of your consent.
+If the processing of data is not absolutely necessary for the operation of the website, the data will only be processed with your consent.
 This particularly applies to tracking activities.
-The legal basis in this respect is Art.
-6 Para.
-1 lit. a GDPR.
+The legal basis in this regard is Art.
+6 (1) (a) GDPR.

-With this privacy policy, we have provided you with the most important general information about data processing.
-If you would like more detailed information on this, you can find further information - if available - in the following section or in the provider's privacy policy.
+This privacy policy provides you with the most important general information regarding data processing.
+If you would like more detailed information, you can find further information – if available – in the following section or in the provider's privacy policy.

 Web Analytics Introduction

 We use software on our website to evaluate the behavior of website visitors, known as web analytics or web analysis for short.
-This collects data that the respective analytics tool provider (also known as tracking tool) stores, manages and processes.
-The data is used to create analyses of user behavior on our website and makes it available to us as website operators.
+This data is collected and stored, managed and processed by the respective analytics tool provider (also known as a tracking tool).
+This data is used to create analyses of user behavior on our website and make them available to us as the website operator.
 In addition, most tools offer various testing options.
 For example, we can test which offers or content are most popular with our visitors.
 To do this, we show you two different offers for a limited period of time.
-After the test (so-called A/B test), we know which product or content our website visitors find more interesting.
-For such testing procedures, as for other analytics procedures, user profiles can also be created and the data stored in cookies.
+After the test (a so-called A/B test), we know which product or content our website visitors find more interesting.
+For such testing procedures, as for other analytics procedures, user profiles can be created and the data stored in cookies.

 Why do we use web analytics?

-We have a clear goal in mind with our website: we want to provide the best web offering on the market for our industry.
-To achieve this goal, we want to offer the best and most interesting offering on the one hand and, on the other hand, make sure that you feel completely comfortable on our website.
-With the help of web analysis tools, we can take a closer look at the behavior of our website visitors and then improve our web offering for you and us accordingly.
-For example, we can see how old our visitors on average are, where they come from, when our website is visited most often or which content or products are particularly popular.
-All of this information helps us to optimize the website and thus adapt it as best as possible to your needs, interests and wishes.
+We have a clear goal in mind with our website: to provide the best web offering on the market for our industry.
+To achieve this goal, we want to offer the best and most interesting offering on the market, while also ensuring that you feel completely at home on our website.
+With the help of web analysis tools, we can take a closer look at the behavior of our website visitors and then improve our website accordingly for you and us.
+For example, we can determine the average age of our visitors, where they come from, when our website is most frequently visited, or which content or products are particularly popular.
+All of this information helps us optimize the website and thus adapt it to your needs, interests, and wishes.

-Which data is stored depends, of course, on the analysis tools used.
-However, as a rule, information is stored, for example, which content you view on our website, which buttons or links you click, when you visit a page, which browser you use, which device (PC, tablet, smartphone, etc.) you use to visit the website or which computer system you use.
-If you have agreed that location data may also be collected, this can also be processed by the web analysis tool provider.
+Exactly which data is stored depends, of course, on the analysis tools used.
+However, as a general rule, we store information such as the content you view on our website, the buttons or links you click, the time you access a page, the browser you use, the device (PC, tablet, smartphone, etc.) you use to visit the website, and the computer system you use.
+If you have consented to the collection of location data, this may also be processed by the web analysis tool provider.

 Your IP address is also stored.
 According to the General Data Protection Regulation (GDPR), IP addresses are personal data.
-However, your IP address is usually stored pseudonymously (i.e. in an unrecognizable and shortened form).
-For the purposes of testing, web analysis and web optimization, no direct data such as your name, age, address or email address is stored.
+However, your IP address is generally stored pseudonymously (i.e., in an unrecognizable and abbreviated form).
+For the purposes of testing, web analysis, and web optimization, no direct data such as your name, age, address, or email address is stored.
 All of this data, if collected, is stored pseudonymously.
-This means that you cannot be identified as a person.
+This means that you cannot be identified as an individual.

 The following example shows schematically how Google Analytics works as an example of client-based web tracking with JavaScript code.